 Using the gym to burn off those Calories

 Can we use the gym to burn off those calories?
 This is a question we all ask and hope for.
-Today I will talk ‘NECK and BACK briefly then get onto CALORIES.
-For calories and exercise do check out Michael Moseley’s TV programme at the end of my article covering High Intensity Interval Training or HIIT.
+Do check out Michael Moseley’s TV programme at the end of my article covering High Intensity Interval Training or HIIT.

 Okay so what gives us the best boost to lose calories?